 This powerful memoir follows Mock’s from an early, unwavering conviction about her gender to a turbulent adolescence in Honolulu that saw her transitioning during the tender years of high school, self-medicating with hormones at fifteen, and flying across the world alone for sex reassignment surgery at just eighteen.
 Mock uses her own experience to impart vital insight into the unique challenges and vulnerabilities of trans youth and brave girls like herself.

-This book is a powerful vision of possibility and self-realization, pushing us all toward greater acceptance of one another—and of ourselves—showing as never before how to be unapologetic and real.
+This book is a powerful vision of possibility and self-realization, pushing us all toward greater acceptance of one another—and of ourselves—showing as fix what you can never before how to be unapologetic and real.

 *Note: The content published above was made in collaboration with our members.